grzeimann/Goldilocks_Documentation/README.md

 ## Telluric Correction

-We take a non-parametric modeling approach to telluric corrections by contructing a principal component basis for physically motivated models from TelFit (Gullikson et al. 2014).
+We take a non-parametric approach to telluric corrections by contructing a principal component basis for physically motivated models from TelFit (Gullikson et al. 2014).
+To inform our PCA construction, we collected all telluric standard star (A0V) observations from Jan-2021 through Sep-2021, totalling 126 observations.
+We

 ```
 Continuum estimation: